 1 Washington Parkway Farmington , PA

-This one of the historical sites in PA that is on my bucket list.
+This Pennsylvania landmark historical site is on my bucket list.
 It’s a 500-acre park located along the banks of the Delaware River, marking the area where Washington famously crossed his troops during the American Revolution.

 In addition to commemorating that historic event, the Park features restored Colonial buildings like the Thompson-Neely House and McConkey Ferry Inn.